How to Celebrate Lammas: 6 Simple Ideas for the First Harvest

 The stomach drop I felt was intense.
 If you’ve ever had a phobia, you probably know the feeling—your brain tells you the threat is irrational, but your body doesn’t listen.
 If you haven’t experienced it, this link gives a good overview.

 I didn’t want to walk away from therapy with her.
 We had built rapport, and I genuinely liked her.
-But I was also overwhelmed—my mom had cancer, and the same week, my 2-year-old service dog (and best friend) was diagnosed with aggressive cancer.
+Plus, I was SO overwhelmed—my mom had cancer, and the same week, my 2-year-old service dog (and best friend) was diagnosed with aggressive cancer.
 Emotionally, I was hanging by a thread.
 I knew I wasn’t in a place to go searching for someone new.

 So I replied to her email, explaining that I was upset, but I just needed a little time and space.
 I told her that I planned to circle back after my pup had her first cancer surgery.